Flu Vaccination Does Not Prevent Blood Donation

-Individuals who are not feeling well on the day of donation will be deferred from giving blood.
-Those who have the flu should wait until they no longer have flu symptoms, have recovered completely and feel well before attempting to donate.
-Blood donors must feel healthy and well on the day of donation.
+For those that have the flu, it is important to wait until they no longer exhibit flu symptoms, have recovered completely and feel well before attempting to donate.
+All blood donors must feel healthy and well on the day of donation.

 How Healthy Individuals Can Donate